scikit-learn/enhancement_proposals/slep019/proposal.rst

 Simplify subsequent changes to the Governance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Subsequent changes to scikit-learn Governance (such as additions and changes
+With acceptance of this SLEP, changes to the scikit-learn Governance concerning the
+following aspects will not require being backed by a SLEP in the future:

-made to Roles' and Teams' scopes and permissions) won't be subject through SLEPs
+  - additions and changes to Roles' and Teams' scopes
+  - additions and changes to Roles' and Teams' permissions

+Still any changes to scikit-learn Governance (including the ones which will not require
+being back by a SLEP) will still be subject to the decision making process [8]_,
-and will only be subject to a Core Contributors' vote.
+which includes a Core Contributors' vote.

+If subsequent changes to the Governance are proposed through a GitHub Pull Request (PR):

+ - a positive vote is cast by approving the PR (i.e. "Approve" review)
+ - a negative vote is cast by requesting changes to the PR (i.e. "Request changes" review)

 Copyright
 ---------

-This document has been placed in the public domain [8]_.
+This document has been placed in the public domain [9]_.

 References and Footnotes
 ------------------------